Teleonomy

-Teleonomy is the quality of apparent purposefulness and of goal-directedness of structures and functions in living organisms brought about by natural processes like natural selection.
+Teleonomy is the quality of exhibiting purposefulness and of goal-directedness of structures and functions in living organisms brought about and causing natural processes like natural selection.
 The term derives from two Greek words, τέλος, from τελε-, ("end", "goal", "purpose") and νόμος nomos ("law").
-Teleonomy is sometimes contrasted with teleology, where the latter is understood as a purposeful goal-directedness brought about through human or divine intention.
 Teleonomy is thought to derive from evolutionary history, adaptation for reproductive success, and/or the operation of a program.
 Teleonomy is related to programmatic or computational aspects of purpose.

 Relationship with teleology

 Colin Pittendrigh, who coined the term in 1958, applied it to biological phenomena that appear to be end-directed, hoping to limit the much older term teleology to actions planned by an agent who can internally model alternative futures with intention, purpose and foresight:

 Biologists for a while were prepared to say a turtle came ashore and laid its eggs.
 These verbal scruples were intended as a rejection of teleology but were based on the mistaken view that the efficiency of final causes is necessarily implied by the simple description of an end-directed mechanism. … The biologists long-standing confusion would be removed if all end-directed systems were described by some other term, e.g., 'teleonomic', in order to emphasize that recognition and description of end-directedness does not carry a commitment to Aristotelian teleology as an efficient causal principle.

 In 1965 Ernst Mayr cited Pittendrigh and criticized him for not making a "clear distinction between the two teleologies of Aristotle"; evolution involves Aristotle's material causes and formal causes rather than efficient causes.
 Mayr adopted Pittendrigh's term, but supplied his own definition: